jpgerdeman/standards/proposed/EIG-PSR-0-currency.md

 	/**
 	 * The symbol which can be used when displaying prices.
 	 *
 	 * If a currency does not have a symbol, the alphabetic code
-     * should be returned an used.
+	 * should be returned and used.
 	 *
 	 * Please note, currency symbols are not necessarily unique.
 	 * The alphabetic code may be used instead, if the meaning of
 	 * the symbol is unclear.
 	 *
 	 * @return string
 	 */